phone in hand

 Get someone to put a password on some of your apps.

 There are several things my husband and I have done to try to be more present and intentional with our phone time.
 We have Google and other social media apps with a lock code.
 Each of us has to give the other “permission” to use those things.
 I know for me it cuts way down on the time I spend on my phone because I can’t do scrolling when my husband is at work.
 If I use it too much when he is around, he can remind me of how I really want to spend my time.
+All things comes with maintaining open communication with each other.

 Grayscale your phone, and time your phone use.

 It’s not that phones are all bad, it’s just that it is bad when we use them and neglect our family, or when we use them as a drug to numb us to the hard realities we need to feel and work through.
-Life is much deeper that the rectangle in our hands that has a way of drawing us in and causing us to shut out the world around us.
+Life is much deeper than the rectangle in our hands that has a way of drawing us in and causing us to shut out the world around us.

 Put your phone aside.

 Dear mama, I encourage you to put that phone aside.
 Set limits for yourself as you do for your children (or start for them too if you haven’t yet.)
 Live the present reality.
 Use your phone as a tool for good, but don’t let it take from the good you could be doing.
+Make sure there aren’t any screens at family meals.

 You will see as you choose to be intentional with your time and present with your children what a blessing it can be.
 I am sure some of the quarreling among your little ones will cut down.
 You will be able to start thinking more about whatever systems you need to put in place to do what you need to do.
 As you spend less time scrolling, you will be able to do more of what you need to do, and that will cut down on your overwhelm.